m2osw/snapwebsites/README.md

 our own database system specifically tailored to our needs instead of using a more broad system like Cassandra.
 Especially now that Cassandra imposses the use of CQL.
 Maybe one day.

+Another issue with Cassandra (or ScyllaDB) is that it does not manage complex indexes like Snap! requires.
+We'd want our `snapdatabase` to be capable of that feat directly within the cluster.

 # Bugs